TrellixVulnTeam/swahilipython_SCMU/Doc/library/smtplib.rst

 .. exception:: SMTPException

-   Subclass of :exc:`OSError` that is the base exception class for all the other exceptions provided by this module.
+   Subkundi of :exc:`OSError` that is the base exception kundi for all the other exceptions provided by this module.

    .. versionchanged:: 3.4
-      SMTPException became subclass of :exc:`OSError`
+      SMTPException became subkundi of :exc:`OSError`

 .. exception:: SMTPServerDisconnected